-In this chapter, the Federal Railroad Administration (FRA) and NJ TRANSIT have analyzed the potential impacts of the Hudson Tunnel Project (the Project) on air quality in New Jersey and New York.
-This chapter evaluates the potential for air quality impacts associated with construction of the Preferred Alternative related to emissions from on-site construction equipment, on-road construction vehicles, and dust-generating construction activities.
-This analysis includes an analysis of the Preferred Alternative for both on-site and on-road sources of air emissions, and the combined impacts of both sources, where applicable, and addresses both local (microscale) and regional (mesoscale) construction period emissions.
-The chapter also evaluates the impacts of the Preferred Alternative once completed and operational, in comparison to the No Action Alternative.
+In this chapter of the Environmental Impact Statement (EIS), the Federal Railroad Administration (FRA) and the New Jersey Transit Corporation (NJ TRANSIT) have analyzed the potential impacts of the Hudson Tunnel Project (the Project) on air quality in New Jersey and New York.
+This chapter provides an evaluation of the potential for air quality impacts associated with construction of the Preferred Alternative related to emissions from on-site construction equipment, on-road construction vehicles, and dust-generating construction activities.
+Also included is an analysis of the Preferred Alternative for both on-site and on-road sources of air emissions, and the combined impacts of both sources, where applicable, and addresses both local (microscale) and regional (mesoscale) construction period emissions.
+The chapter also provides an evaluation of the impacts of the Preferred Alternative once completed and operational, in comparison to the No Action Alternative.
+The Port Authority of New York and New Jersey (PANYNJ), in its role as Project Sponsor, has accepted and relied on the evaluations and conclusions of this chapter.